Health Condition Susceptibility

 Psoriasis, eczema, and rashes are among skin conditions that may be factors link 9 that could increase your likelihood of a fungal nail infection.
 Chronic skin irritations or athlete’s foot can contribute to your ability to fight off fungi.

-if you have contracted nail fungus already and are looking for treatment, please refer to our guide for successfully removing finger and toenail fungus.
+if you have contracted nail fungus already, please refer to our Best Practices Guide for fungus.

 Age Factor & Fungus